semerriam/census-peculiarities/README.md

 ## Project goal

-To understand the differences between the original census counts and the ammended counts for states that reallocate prisoner residences to addresses before incarceration.
+To understand the differences between the original census counts, states' department of corrections counts, and the ammended counts for states that reallocate prisoner residences to addresses before incarceration.

 ## Project notes
 ### Notebooks